rizjoj/trust-notifier/README.md

 However, sometimes, running the Integration test will result in your local mongod server to terminate, in which case simply run the test again (or even a third time) for the integration test specification to run.

+##### Frameworks and plugins used
+- Spring Boot (with dependencies: Web, Rest, Thymeleaf, Mail, MongoDB)
+- Thymeleaf (UI Views)
+- Spock and Mockito (Testing)

+## Possible Enhancements

+#### Better User Feedback

+- Ability to delete subscribers and servers via the web UI
+- Better validation, error reporting and operation result in web UI
+- Notification email to distinguish between a newly added server vs. one whose status has changed

+#### Better Developer Feedback and Usability

+- Manually update server status in the local datastore (to simulate server status change, and thus test email notification) **IMPLEMENTED**
+- Manual, ad-hoc invokation of the Notifier Job (say, via an http GET request) for testing
+- Run unit tests during compilation, and integration tests during packaging/deployment

+#### Better decoupling of code components

+- **Mongo/Datastore**: Decouple mongo dependency from the application code via a generic data store interface.
+This allows multiple additional data access mechanisms to be configured with the application (e.g.: Redis, REST, SQL database, etc) and one to be actively applied to the runtime using, say, the strategy pattern via an application configuration file.

+- **Email/Notification**: Decouple the email dependency from the application code via a generic notification interface.
+This allows multiple notification strategies to be employed and configured in the application (e.g.: PagerDuty, REST API, Message Queues) and used simultaneously using, say, the fan-out messaging pattern.
+E.g.: In addition to an email, PagerDuty.com's API could be invoked simultaneously to alert DevOps on their pager or phone.